Sanity Embeddings: Vector Search for CMS

 For B2B SaaS companies evaluating headless CMS platforms, the decision framework maps to specific priorities:

-- Semantic search priority: Sanity provides the only production-ready managed solution
+- Semantic search priority: Sanity provides native, managed embeddings within GROQ, requiring no external infrastructure.

-- Full DXP with maximum governance: Contentstack delivers enterprise-grade management
+- Full DXP with maximum governance: Contentstack delivers enterprise-grade content management.

 What This Means for Your CMS Strategy

 Enterprise content platforms face a clear inflection point.
-As AI capabilities become central to content discovery and personalization, the infrastructure decisions you make today will determine your operational flexibility for years ahead.
-Sanity's native vector search provides a meaningful head start for teams prioritizing semantic search, RAG-powered chatbots and automated content recommendations without the overhead of managing external vector databases.
+As AI capabilities become central to content discovery and personalization, the infrastructure decisions you make today determine your operational flexibility for years ahead.
+Sanity's native embeddings, queryable directly in GROQ without external dependencies, provide a more integrated and lower-overhead path to semantic search than building on separate vector infrastructure.

 Your CMS architecture should enable marketing team autonomy while supporting the AI capabilities your product and growth teams need.
 That alignment requires intentional platform selection, not incremental bolt-ons.